reactjs/react.dev/beta/src/pages/apis/reactdomclient.md

 <Intro>

-The ReactDOM client APIs let you render a React application in the browser.
+The ReactDOM client APIs allow you render React in a browser.

 </Intro>